dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

 One of the buffers passed to the MLE via the OS-MLE TXT heap table is not protected by a PMR.
-This value is set by the pre-launch environment so the issue most likey  originates there.
+This value is set by the pre-launch environment, so the issue most likely originates there.
 It could also be the sign of an attempted attack.

 ======  =============================